Chakra Vowel Sounds

 Understanding the Sacral Chakra

 When purified and balanced, the sacral chakra is the chakra of inner peace.
 The sacral chakra is connected the following physical organs: the reproductive organs, the lower back, large intestines, hips, kidneys and bladder.
 Besides the positive effects of using the chakra vowel sounds, there are also healing stones and essential oils for each chakra.
 Stones that are useful for the sacral chakra include pearls, citrine, carnelian and moonstone.
-Helpful essential oils include patchouli, jasmine and ylang ylang.
+Helpful essential oils include patchouli, jasmine flower, and ylang ylang.

 Sacral Chakra Toning